solana-labs/solana/docs/src/proposals/ape.md

 === Invalid Fee Payers ===

 Transactions that fail due to fee payers unable to pay for the execution are ignored.
 This means that leaders could stuff blocks with invalid transactions up to the known compute limit.
+Since the compute used by each transaction is deterministic, the leader cannot exceed the total compute available per block, or per writable account.
+The leader can only waste ledger space and take up network bandwidth for transmitting the invalid transaction bytes.